D0nGiovanni/swn-faction-spreadsheet/README.md

 ## What Is Not Automated - yet?

 When a base of influence loses hit points, the owning faction should loose that much health as well.
-This is not implemented currently.
-It will probably need a sprinkle of script dust, but I'm open to other suggestions.
+Due to the limitations of Google Spreadsheets, it is not possible to automate this - at least not in any way I would know.

 Most other stuff should be automated.
 If it isn't, let me now!
 (Unless I've already mentioned it somewhere here)

-## Development

-Coming soon(tm)...